 Recent decision highlights perils of carelessly drafted policies, agreements

-The recent decision in Pound v. iWave is a good example of what can happen when employers unintentionally impose more obligations on themselves than they are legally required to.
+A recent decision from P.E.I. is a good example of what can happen when employers unintentionally impose more obligations on themselves than they are legally required to.

 We see this in many contexts, but in this case, they limited their rights with respect to a probationary employee by carelessly drafting the probationary clause.

-The applicant, Glenn Pound, was hired by iWave Information Systems on Nov.
+The applicant was hired by iWave Information Systems on Nov.
 10, 2014, as its marketing and communications manager.
 The offer of employment stipulated:

 “Your employment will be probationary for the first 3 months...
 When a termination of employment is necessary, the employee will be given a letter detailing the reason for termination.
 This letter will also detail the process (return of equipment, payout of commissions, etc.) that will be followed as part of the termination.”

-Pound brought an action for wrongful dismissal against iWave, claiming breach of contract and breach of common law obligations.
-In his claim, Pound argued that he was not given any reasons for his termination nor was he given an opportunity to address any issues.
+The manager brought an action for wrongful dismissal against iWave, claiming breach of contract and breach of common law obligations.
+In his claim, he argued that he was not given any reasons for his termination nor was he given an opportunity to address any issues.